Yannik-H/React_Flask_demo/README.md

 # Getting Started

 Download and unzip the project.
 You can also find the project at [this repository](https://github.com/Yannik-H/React_Flask_demo).
+Be sure `node.js`, `yarn` and `python` are installed befeore start runing.

 ### Install backend packages